mellen-code/mvc-auth-quotations/README.md

 ## Optimizations
-First, I'd like to sort quotations in order of descending number of upvotes.
-I would also like to add a feature where users can create separate lists, with the option to grant access to other specified users.
+I would like to add a feature where users can create separate boards, as well as the option to grant access to other specified users.

 ## Lessons Learned
 Incorporating Morgan, validator and BCrypt into Passport.js functionality.
 This project also helped reinforce principles of server operations - retrieving, updating and displaying in the DOM database documents.